tadashii1417/AWS-Ceritfied-Developer-Associate/review/revision.md

 ## 24. Sercurity

+- Anytime you hear “encryption” for an AWS service, it’s most likely KMS
-- KMS can only help in encrypting up to 4KB of data per call
+- KMS can only help in encrypting up to **4KB** of data per call

 - **Envelope Encryption**:
-  - If you want to encrypt >4 KB, we need to use Envelope Encryption
-  - Client side encryption
-  - GenerateDataKey API
+  - anything over 4 KB of data that needs to be encrypted must use the **Envelope Encryption** == **GenerateDataKey API**

 ![Generate Envelope Encryption](./images/envelope.png)